rekren/NKcell_dysfunction_MM_Blood24/README.md

-├── 05b_plots_leading_to_nk_subsetting.R # Intermediate step of assessing inferred cell types ├── 06a_nk_subsetting.R # Separating NK cells from the rest of the cell types ├── 06b_removal_of_prolif_nk_portion.R # Keeping non-proliferating, more stable NK cells for downstream analysis ├── multi_criteria_filt_GSEA.R # Multiple parameter assessment oriented GSEA script ├── combin_presto_function.R # Helper function of combinatorial Presto running to rank all genes for comparison groups (ClusterXvsY)
+├── 05b_plots_leading_to_nk_subsetting.R # Intermediate step of assessing inferred cell types ├── 06a_nk_subsetting.R # Separating NK cells from the rest of the cell types ├── 06b_removal_of_prolif_nk_portion.R # Keeping non-proliferating, more stable NK cells for downstream analysis ├── quant_pcs.R # Helper function to select of optimum dims of PCs reductions ├── quant_harmonys.R # Helper function to select of optimum dims of harmony reductions ├── multi_criteria_filt_GSEA.R # Multiple parameter assessment oriented GSEA script ├── combin_presto_function.R # Helper function of combinatorial Presto running to rank all genes for comparison groups (ClusterXvsY)
 ├── combin_gsea_function.R # Helper function to run fGSEA for comparison pairs and keep them in list of lists format